Investigations

 Vehicle: TESLA

-NHTSA investigation DP23001 is a Defect Petition opened on 2023-04-07 and currently open.
+NHTSA investigation DP23001 is a Defect Petition opened on 2023-04-07 and currently closed.
 The subject of record is TESLA, which places this file inside the Office of Defects Investigation queue for TESLA.
-Latest activity on this investigation was logged on 2023-04-07 — NHTSA updates that field whenever an Information Request goes out, a supplement is filed, or a status change is recorded in the public docket.
+Latest activity on this investigation was logged on 2026-03-18 - NHTSA updates that field whenever an Information Request goes out, a supplement is filed, or a status change is recorded in the public docket.

 A Defect Petition like DP23001 starts when a person or group formally asks NHTSA to investigate a specific alleged defect.
 Petitioners submit evidence, NHTSA reviews it within 120 days, and either grants the petition (opening a PE) or denies it with a written explanation in the Federal Register.

-Investigators summarized the matter as follows: "On March 27, 2023, the Office of Defects Investigation (ODI) received a defect petition that requested a recall of all Tesla vehicles Model Year (MY) 2013 to present to add an interlock that requires a brake application..."
+Investigators summarized the matter as follows: "On March 21, 2023, the Office of Defects Investigation (ODI) received a petition requesting a “recall of all Tesla cars” produced from 2013 to the date on which the petition was filed due to what Petitioner considers to..."
 Investigations are the early-warning layer of the federal auto-safety system, sitting upstream of formal recalls and defect orders.
 Whether this one closes without action or escalates into an Engineering Analysis, the full history stays in the ODI archive so researchers, litigators, and buyers can pull the paper trail at any time.
 Related TESLA files, listed below, give context on whether this is an isolated concern or part of a broader pattern across the brand.

 Investigation Summary